Updated April 7, 2023

-There are some restrictions to what you can buy with a VA mortgage loan, but for most homebuyers this should not be a problem.
+There are some minimum property requirements and restrictions to what you can buy with a VA mortgage loan.
+But for most homebuyers, this should not be a problem.
 You can use your loan to buy a home (or multi-unit property), build a home, refinance your existing home loan (whether it’s a VA or non-VA loan), or buy a manufactured home.

 8. Can you get more than one VA mortgage loan?

 Yes.
 However, you must fully pay off one mortgage loan before you can apply for another.
 Keep in mind that the VA funding fee for subsequent VA mortgage loans will be higher.
 But, it’s still likely to be a good deal for buyers who cannot manage a 20 percent down payment.